-- PHIL/THEO1090 Perspectives on Western Culture Professor Brian Braman - PHIL/THEO1090 Perspectives on Western Culture Professor Christopher Constas - PHIL/THEO1090 Perspectives on Western Culture Professor Kerry Cronin
+- PHIL/THEO1090 Perspectives on Western Culture Professor Brian Braman - PHIL/THEO1090 Perspectives on Western Culture Professor Kerry Cronin

-Registration will be limited to 75 students (25 per class) on a first-come, first-served basis.
+Registration will be limited to 50 students (25 per class) on a first-come, first-served basis.
 To request both the course and housing in Duchesne Hall prior to summer registration, please send an email to perspectives@bc.edu.